ga-dc/wdi5/w01/d05_methods/lesson_plan.md

 puts my_lunch
 ```

--	**WHY DOES THIS NOT WORK?**
+-	**WHY DOESN'T THIS WORK?**
-	-	Methods inherit any variables "outside" them.
+	-	Methods can't access variables outside themselves unless they're passed to the method as arguments
 	-	It only works **ONE DIRECTION**
 		-	The machine can't get `sandwich` without me placing the sandwich on the tray
 		-	...nor can I get `tray` from inside the machine